MostafaRamzySayedAhmed/SystemHealthChecker/README.md

 # SystemHealthChecker
-It's a Simple Golang Script That Automates The Checks of The System's Resource Usage (CPU, Memory &amp; Disk Storage).
+It's a Simple Golang Script That Automates The Checks of The System's Resource Usage (CPU, Memory &amp; Disk Storage)